LOADING CLOSE

 Strategic Planning

-Howard Community Health Foundation is responsible for setting and evaluating our strategic plan, which the Horizon Foundation then carries out
+The Howard Community Health Foundation is responsible for setting and evaluating our strategic plan, which the Horizon Foundation then carries out.

 Our Strategic Planning Process